Great Urban Race: 2010

 2010 marked the first international Great Urban Race.
 On July 17, 2010, there was a Great Urban Race in Toronto, Ontario, Canada.

 2011 Season

-The 2011 season expanded the international events, adding Sydney, Australia and London, England to the list of locations.
-The number of events went from 24 in 2010 to 40 events in 2011.
+The 2011 season expanded the international events, adding Sydney, Australia, and London, England to the list of locations.
+The number of events increased from 24 in 2010 to 40 in 2011.

 2012 Season

 Great Urban Race scheduled 21 events in 2012, solely in the United States.

 2013 Season

-Great Urban Race scheduled 20 events 2013, with an international race in Toronto, Ontario, Canada and the championship in San Juan, Puerto Rico.
+Great Urban Race scheduled 20 events in 2013, with an international race in Toronto, Ontario, Canada, and the championship in San Juan, Puerto Rico.